Kajutaijuq: The Spirit That Comes

 Kajutaijuq: The Spirit That Comes is a Canadian short film, directed by Scott Brachmayer and released in 2014.
 The film stars Johnny Issaluk as an Inuk man who is threatened when he encounters a malevolent spirit while hunting.

 The film was named to TIFF's annual year-end Canada's Top Ten list for 2014.

+Principal photography lasted five days in March 2014, and was filmed 30 minutes from Iqaluit.